tizzir/COMP3040A2v2/README.md

 ### Putting on the Final Touches

-The final steps in this process involve viewing your resume as it is hosted, and making any fixes or monifications as necessary, and then pushing the resulting changes.
+The final steps in this process involve viewing your resume as it is hosted, making any fixes or modifications as necessary, and finally pushing the resulting changes.

 1. Go to `<your username>.github.io/<your forked branch's name>` to view your resume as GitHub displays it.
 2. Proofread the resume, noting any issues you have with it.